Israeli leader meets with Biden as Mideast tensions grow - NewsBreak

 Israeli leader meets with Biden as Mideast tensions grow

-WASHINGTON — (AP) — Israeli Prime Minister Naftali Bennett's meeting with President Joe Biden comes in the midst of heightened tensions with its regional archenemy, Iran, and as Israel grapples with a gradual resurgence of hostilities on its southern border with the Gaza Strip.
+Israeli Prime Minister Naftali Bennett s meeting with President Joe Biden comes in the midst of heightened tensions with its regional arch-enemy, Iran and as Israel grapples with a gradual resurgence of hostilities on its southern border with the Gaza Strip

-Bennett, in his first state visit overseas since taking office, met separately Wednesday with Defense Secretary Lloyd Austin and Secretary of State Antony Blinken.

-At the start of his meeting with Blinken, Bennett said he planned to speak with Biden and administration officials primarily about "how do we fend off and curtail Iran's ... race to a nuclear weapon.”

 Bennett has spoken out against the possibility of a new nuclear accord between Iran and world powers, and says that any agreement must also put the brakes on Iran's regional aggression.
 Recent months have seen a string of attacks on Israeli-connected shipping, believed to have been carried out by Iran.